SixLabors/docs/articles/ImageSharp/MemoryManagement.md

 - Less pressure on GC, because buffers are being reused most of the time
 - Reduced [LOH fragmentation](https://blogs.msdn.microsoft.com/maoni/2016/05/31/large-object-heap-uncovered-from-an-old-msdn-article/)
 - When working with unclean buffers is acceptable, we can spare on GC-s array cleaning behavior too

-Summary: pooling helps us to *reduce CPU work and increase throughput by the cost of a larger memory footprint.*
+**Summary**: pooling helps us to *reduce CPU work and increase throughput for the cost of a larger memory footprint.*

 ### Working in memory constrained environments
 Sometimes having ~300 MB memory footprint is not an option.
 Let's mention a few cases:
 - When horizontal scaling is achieved by having multiple memory constrained containers in a cloud environment.
 - Mobile applications.

-Before scaling down pooling behavior because of unwanted `OutOfMemoryException`-s in a cloud or desktop environment, make sure that you are running your service in a **64 bit process**!
+Before scaling down pooling behavior because of unwanted `OutOfMemoryException`-s in a cloud or desktop environment:
+- Keep in mind that image processing is a *memory intensive* application!
+This may affect your scaling strategy.
+We don't recommend using containers with 1 GB or smaller memory limit!
+- Make sure that you are running your service in a **64 bit process**!

 There are several pre-defined factory methods to create an [](xref:SixLabors.ImageSharp.Memory.ArrayPoolMemoryManager?displayProperty=name) instance for memory constrained environments.
 For example [ArrayPoolMemoryManager.CreateWithModeratePooling](xref:SixLabors.ImageSharp.Memory.ArrayPoolMemoryManager.CreateWithModeratePooling) might be suitable in most constrained situations:
 ```cs